 Everybody knows that you should stay away from single-source suppliers—and everybody knows that everybody has single-source suppliers.
 If you can’t eradicate them completely (and you probably can’t), you should at least know who they are, and make sure you’re checking on them so you’re aware of any potential events that might affect their ability to provide your goods, whether that event be financial, weather-related, compliance-related or something else.

 On top of your single-source suppliers, you surely have a few other key suppliers whose demise would hit your business hard.
-(Nokia, for example, has identified the suppliers of their top revenue-generating products.)
 You’re not going to be able to call up your key suppliers every day (and I guess they wouldn’t like it anyway), but if you do some work on this one day at a time, you might get at least a little bit of a heads-up that’s something is about to go wrong before it actually does.

 #3: Compare high-risk suppliers with key suppliers.